Refrigerator, 1957

 "Refrigerator" is the second song of Lori Laitman's Men With Small Heads cycle, which sets the poetry of Thomas Lux.
 This particular poem is one of the new poems in Lux's New and Selected Poems of Thomas Lux: 1975-1995.

-The composer's note and the audio clip for "Refrigerator, 1957" are made possible through a collaboration between the Hampsong Foundation and SongFest.
+The composer's note is made possible courtesy of the composer.
+The audio selection for "Refrigerator, 1957" is made possible through a collaboration between the Hampsong Foundation and SongFest.
 The performers are Jean Bernard Cerin, baritone, and Andrew Rosenblum, piano, and this performance took place at Pepperdine University at SongFest 2010.

 Date: 2000Composer: Lori LaitmanText: Thomas LuxSong Collection: Men With Small Heads